-Complete Guide to Selling Services in WordPress, WooCommerce & Easy Digital Downloads
+Complete guide to selling services in WordPress, WooCommerce & Easy Digital Downloads

 When you think of a WordPress e-commerce plugin such as WooCommerce or Easy Digital Downloads, you probably imagine selling physical or digital products.
 Most people don’t realize that they’re also perfect for selling services online.

 In this ultimate guide to selling service products, I’m going to teach you how to sell services using a variety of plugins.
 We’ll look at how to keep it simple by creating a service order form without online payments.
-At the other end of the scale, we’ll learn how to sell services using e-commerce with either WooCommerce or Easy Digital Downloads.
+At the other end of the scale, we’ll learn how to sell services using basic e-commerce features with either WooCommerce or Easy Digital Downloads.

 You’ll discover how to sell services for a fixed one-off price, by the hour or day, or sell recurring services with ongoing subscription payments.
 Along the way, I’ll provide useful tips on how you can upsell and sell more services to each customer.